Vishal73040/BotBrowser/VALIDATION.md

 # 🎯 BotBrowser Test Results

-**Compatibility testing results across different platforms and websites**
+Compatibility Testing Across Platforms and Websites.

-Real-world testing data showing how BotBrowser performs with various websites and security systems.
+Real‑world data showing how BotBrowser performs with a range of sites and security systems.

-⚠️ **Academic Research Disclaimer:** These demonstrations are provided for security research, academic analysis, and compatibility testing in authorized environments only.
-Any use outside of authorized research is strictly prohibited.

 ---

 ## 🔬 How We Test

-Simple testing approach to verify fingerprint consistency across different platforms.
+We verify fingerprint consistency across platforms with a repeatable process.

 ### What We Test
-- Same profile on Windows, macOS, Linux - does it produce identical fingerprints?
+- Same profile on Windows, macOS, and Linux — does it produce identical fingerprints?
-- Mobile profiles on desktop - do they look like real mobile devices?
+- Mobile profiles on desktop — do they behave like real mobile devices?
-- Long-term stability - do fingerprints stay consistent over time?
+- Long‑term stability — do fingerprints remain consistent over time?
-- Popular websites - how well does BotBrowser work in practice?
+- Popular websites — how well does BotBrowser work in practice?

 ### Test Setup
 - Multiple operating systems (Windows, macOS, Linux)
-- Different device profiles (desktop, mobile, tablet)
+- Desktop and mobile device profiles
 - Automated scripts using Playwright
-- Regular testing to catch any issues
+- Regular runs to detect regressions

 ---